Ethylation of Di-rhamnolipids: a Green Route to Produce Novel Sugar Fatty Acid Nonionic Surfactants

 Journal of Surfactants and Detergents

 Miao, Shida; Callow, Nicholas V.; Dashtbozorg, Soroosh Soltani; Salager, Jean-Louis; and Ju, Lu-Kwang, "Ethylation of Di-rhamnolipids: a Green Route to Produce Novel Sugar Fatty Acid Nonionic Surfactants" (2014).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 38.